-In the edtech industry, data means everything.
+In the past edtech industry, data means everything.
 Creating innovative programs that will work for schools and districts that need a customized approach can allow them to achieve a level of growth that sets them aside from the competition.

 The market dynamics